-Our 18-hr MIG Welding Night Course provides comprehensive training twice a week from 6:00pm-9:00pm, for a total of 6 sessions (3 weeks total).
-Classes feature a combination of lecture and valuable hands-on practice.
+Our 18-hr MIG Welding Course features a combination of lecture and valuable hands-on practice.
 This class is designed for beginners (zero experience is required) and also those who need a refresher with the MIG welding process.
 Upon completion, students will be familiar with safety, equipment, equipment set up and proper welding techniques.

 Topics covered in course:

 - Safety for Welders

 - The GMAW process